omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 Functionality completed on 5/11/2019:
 - multiple search boxes for movements added
-- populate text input on dropdown click
+- populate search box with chosen filters
 - don't hide dropdown when reclicking in search box. only hide on clicking out of all search boxes